YannisHofmann/react-native-country-flag/README.md

 ## Usage

-This is an simple example how you can use the `CountryFlag` component.
+This is a simple example how you can use the `CountryFlag` component.

 ```jsx
 import CountryFlag from "react-native-country-flag";